Create a Custom User Interface

 var canvastags = '<canvas id="canvs3" style="background-color:#F0F0F0;"></canvas>';

-This will be referenced later on in the tutorial.
+This will be referenced later in the tutorial.

 The next step is to define the test parameters.
-To do this first define the variable below in the external JavaScript file.
+First define the variable below in the external JavaScript file.

 var m_applet_params = '';

-Now create a JavaScript function, which will be called when the test is to start.
+Now create a JavaScript function that will be called when the test starts.
 The test definition will be placed in this function.
-Any customization to the test parameters can be done here, as they must be in place before the boot code is called, which will be documented later.
+Any customization to the test parameters can be done here, as they must be in place before the boot code is called.

 function startTest() {